 Followers of Set

-A cult believing themselves to be the vampiric descendents of the Egyptian god Set, the Setites devote themselves to corrupting others, human and vampire alike.
+A cult believing themselves to be the vampiric descendants of the Egyptian god Set, the Setites devote themselves to corrupting others, human and vampire alike.
 In this way, they gather new recruits for the cult and prepare the world for the return of their infamous founder.

 Blue and Orange Morality: The Path of Typhon, which takes the process of corruption, humiliation and gradual devotion to Set into truly bizarre levels.